dotnet/diagnostics/documentation/diagnostics-client-library-instructions.md

 public void WriteDump(DumpType dumpType, string dumpPath=null, bool logDumpGeneration=false);
 ```

 Request a dump for post-mortem debugging of the target application.
-You may specify the type of the dump using the `DumpType`(#enum-dumptype) enum.
+The type of the dump can be specified using the [`DumpType`](#enum-dumptype) enum.